mcp-rune 0.107.0

 DomainConcept — Cross-Entity Knowledge

-Source: lib/mcp/domain/knowledge.js
+Source: src/mcp/domain/knowledge.ts

 A DomainConcept captures knowledge that spans multiple models and cannot be expressed in any single model’s static attributes.
 Field-level knowledge (enum descriptions, conditionals, examples) belongs in models — concepts add cross-entity relationships on top.